dylanmtaylor/dylanmtaylor.github.io/blog/_posts/2018-05-04-playing_with_kubernetes.markdown

 ---
 layout: post
-title: Playing with Kubernetes for the first time
+title: Playing with Kubernetes for the First Time
 status: publish
 published: true
 author: